-Your home loan deposit is your down–payment, or first contribution, to the purchase price of the property that you’re buying.
-Paying this contribution means that you actually own a small part of the place.
+Your home loan deposit is your down-payment, or first contribution, to the purchase price of the property that you're buying.
+Paying this contribution means that you actually own a small portion of the home.

-You also have to factor in the costs of solicitor’s fees, stamp duty and any other expenses that your house move incurs.
-It’s a good idea to see if you’re eligible for any of the government schemes for first–time buyers as you could get help with your stamp (or transfer) duty, which can add several thousand dollars to your costs.
+When purchasing a house, you also have to factor in the costs of solicitor's fees, stamp duty, and any other expenses that your purchase incurs.
+It's a good idea to see if you're eligible for any of the government schemes for first-time buyers as you could get help with your stamp (or transfer) duty, which can add several thousand dollars to your costs.

 You can use a savings calculator to work out how much you'll need to save in order to pay for the deposit and moving costs.

 If you have less than a 20% deposit, you will in all likelihood have to pay LMI.
 However, some lenders drop LMI if you have a 15% deposit.
 Contrary to popular belief, LMI is an insurance policy that doesn't protect you - it protects the lender in case you default.

 Depending on the property value and your deposit, LMI is an insurance policy that could add up to thousands or even tends of thousands of dollars.
 You can pay this as a lump sum, but a popular way is to pay it off as part of the mortgage.
 This way attracts interest, and effectively lowers your deposit further.

 It's a personal decision as to whether you decide to get your foot in the property door earlier with a lower deposit and pay LMI, or save up longer to get a 20% deposit together.

 In a hot property market, your might not be afforded the luxury of time, risking property prices increasing further out of reach.
 On the flipside, in a declining property market, a low deposit essentially means you have a lower buffer and risk paying more on the home loan than the property is worth if prices head south.

 When Do You Pay The Home Loan Deposit?